tylim88/Firelord/README.md

 NOTE: `Date | firestore.Timestamp`, `(Date | firestore.Timestamp)[]`, and `Date[] | firestore.Timestamp[]` unions are redundant, because `Date` and `firestore.Timestamp` generate same `read`, `write` and `compare` types.

-\*I am not able to narrow down FirebaseFirestore.FieldValue, you might end up using increment on array or assign server time stamp on number or array union number onto string array field, solution is welcomed.
+\* (starting from v0.5.0)In this library, any FirebaseFirestore.FieldValue type will replaced by masked type, see [Handling Firestore Field Value](#-handling-firestore-field-value) for more info.

 \*\* the wrapper flatten nested object, however there is not much thing to do with object[] type due to how firestore work, read [Complex Data Typing](#-complex-data-typing) for more info.

-\*\*\* `'ServerTimestamp'` is a reserved type, you cannot use it as literal type, you can only use this type if you want your type to be `Firestore.ServerTimestamp`.
+\*\*\* `Firelord.ServerTimestamp`(underneath it is `ServerTimestamp`) is a reserved type, you cannot use it as string literal type, use this type if you want your type to be `Firestore.ServerTimestamp`.

 ## 🐘 Document operations: Write, Read and Listen